 What we mean when we talk about diverse sexualities and genders

-In the Workforce Diversification and Inclusion Strategy for WA Public Sector Employment 2020-2025, ‘people of diverse sexualities and genders’ is an umbrella term used to describe people of diverse sex, sex characteristics, sexual orientation and gender identities.
+In the Workforce Diversification and Inclusion Strategy for WA Public Sector Employment 2020-2025 the term ‘people of diverse sexualities and genders’ is used as an umbrella term used to encompass all people of diverse sex, sex characteristics, sexual orientations and gender identities.

-Agencies may adopt and use the LGBTQ+ acronym or an alternative version.
-Seeking input from staff and specialist organisations helps ensure agencies and the sector are as inclusive as possible.
+Agencies may choose to use LGBTQIA+ or another inclusive term.
+Seeking input from staff and specialist organisations on appropriate language helps ensure agencies and the sector are as inclusive as possible.

 Understanding sex and sexual orientation